albertoRainieri/Nomad-Cluster/README.md

-# Nomad Cluster with Vagrant on ARM Host
+# Nomad Cluster & Consul

-Nomad Cluster with one master and two clients, on ARM hosts.
+Nomad Cluster with one master and two clients, deployed on ARM hosts with vagrant.

 ## Requirements